Augmint/augmint-contracts/docs/developmentEnvironment.md

 ## Docker Image

-A docker image with an initial state of the contracts in ganache is published for development of dependent packes.
+A docker image with an initial state of the contracts in ganache is published for development of dependent packages.

 The image is published to [augmint/contracts dockerhub repo](https://hub.docker.com/r/augmint/contracts).